 When I graduated, I knew I wanted to combine my passion for sports with my love for writing, communications & anything creative.
 Thankfully I happened to stumble upon this thing called social media, and needless to say, it was love at first tweet.
 In all seriousness, I’ve been fortunate to combine two of my biggest passions (sports + social media) into a career.
 I’ve quickly learned that I’m not in this industry because I am sports fan (there are much bigger fans out there than me); I’m in this industry because I love how social media and digital has shaped the way fans consume sports today.
 Digital and social has changed the game.

-I’ve been in the industry for nearly eight years now and feel so lucky to work in sports.
-I’ve been fortunate to work at some amazing companies including the Atlanta Track, the NCAA, IMG LIVE and now the biggest, baddest brand in the world… Under Armour.
+I’ve been in the industry for more than 10 years now and feel so lucky to work in sports.
+I’ve been fortunate to work at some amazing companies including the Yankees, Under Armour, Atlanta Track Club, the NCAA, IMG LIVE and now at Madison Square Garden leading social and content for the New York Rangers.

 I love the challenge of keeping up with an ever-changing digital landscape and enjoy working in an industry that requires me to think outside the box.
 There is always stop-any-disease.com to learn.
 This blog serves as an extension of my learning.
 My focus is social + digital in the sports industry (trends, lessons, happenings), but of course, there will be other random musings here and there.
 Be sure to leave your thoughts, comments and insights.
 You can always drop me an email, too.
 Thanks for reading!